crismunoz/LinuxExamples/README.md

 # LinuxExamples

-This repository is for usefull Linux Commands and Applications.
+This repository is for useful Linux Commands and Applications.